 How to Install Google Antigravity on Fedora

 Google Antigravity is an agentic development platform from Google that integrates AI-powered code editing with autonomous agents for complex development workflows.
 The platform features a Manager Surface for orchestrating multiple agents that operate independently across your editor, terminal, and browser.
-Additionally, Antigravity supports several AI models including Gemini 3 Pro, Gemini 3 Flash, Claude Sonnet 4.5, Claude Opus 4.5 (Thinking), and GPT-OSS 120B.
+Antigravity supports several AI models including Gemini 3 Pro, Gemini 3 Flash, Claude Sonnet 4.5, Claude Opus 4.5 (Thinking), and GPT-OSS 120B.
 These agents can write code, execute tests, capture screenshots, and produce verifiable deliverables called Artifacts.

 This guide demonstrates how to install Google Antigravity on Fedora Linux using Google’s official RPM repository.
 You’ll configure the repository, install the application, launch Antigravity, manage updates, and remove the installation when needed.

-Install Google Antigravity via Official RPM Repository
+Google Antigravity via Official RPM Repository

 Update System Packages

 Before installing Google Antigravity, refresh your system packages to avoid dependency conflicts.
-Fedora uses DNF as its package manager, and the --refresh flag forces metadata synchronization with the repositories.
+Fedora uses DNF as its package manager, and the --refresh flag forces metadata synchronization with the repositories:

 sudo dnf upgrade --refresh